Menu

 • Obtaining validation orders

-Rabby has appeared successfully in the County Court and the Insolvency and Companies Court; secured a judicial reference from Former Chief Registrar Baister and marshalled Deputy ICC Judge Schaffer.
+He has successfully appeared in the County Court and the Insolvency and Companies Court; secured a judicial reference from Former Chief Registrar Baister and marshalled Deputy ICC Judge Schaffer.

 • Commercial Litigation